When is the Reception Open Afternoon?

 So many visitors to our school complement us on the behaviour and manners of the children - they really are a shining example of our mission and our values.
 This was also seen in our OFSTED and Diocesan inspections.

-On a normal open afternoon, Mrs Burden and the Reception teachers would have shown you a Powerpoint of our school and then taken questions.
-The Powerpoint is below and will give you some insight into St Mary's.
+On the afternoon, Mrs Burden and the Reception teachers will give you a presentation of our school and take questions.
+Last year's presentation is below, which will give you some insight into St Mary's.

 What does St Mary's look like?